modir/using-laminas-framework-book/version2/docs/doctrine.md

 In Doctrine, to express a relationship between two entities, you add a private property paired with Docblock annotation.

-T> For detailed information about relationships between entities in Doctrine, please read [this page](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/association-mapping.html) of Doctrine documentation.
+> For detailed information about relationships between entities in Doctrine, please read [this page](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/association-mapping.html) of Doctrine documentation.